-“Integrative medicine is the future of health care with Medical Cannabis being utilised alongside traditional medicine, rather than perpetuating the view that Medical Cannabis should be a treatment of last resort,” says Sarah.
+Sarah believes that integrative medicine is the future of health care – with medical cannabis being utilised alongside traditional medicine, rather than perpetuating the view that medical cannabis should be a treatment of last resort.

 Bronte has over six years’ experience as a Registered Nurse specialising in acute trauma care at the Royal Brisbane and Women’s Hospital.
-With a passion for advocating for all patients, Bronte moved into the plant-based medicine industry to help decrease the use of opioids in the medical field and help spread the word about the benefits of natural treatment alternatives.
-Bronte is motivated by the success stories of her patients’ and uses this to educate the community.
+With a passion for advocating for all patients, Bronte moved into the medical cannabis industry to help decrease the use of opioids in the medical field and help spread the word about the benefits of natural treatment alternatives.
+Bronte is motivated by the success stories of her patients and uses this to educate the community.